Regional Representative for the National Social Anxiety Center (NSAC)

 What is OCD?

 OCD involves unwanted, repetitive thoughts (obsessions) that create distress or anxiety, leading to compulsive behaviors (rituals) meant to relieve it or prevent something bad from happening.
 While these rituals may offer brief relief, they actually strengthen OCD’s cycle over time.
+Therapy for OCD can bring relief from intrusive thoughts and repetitive behaviors.

 To others, OCD behaviors might seem irrational—but for the person experiencing them, they feel like urgent attempts to stay safe or in control.
 Common examples include checking locks or appliances, excessive cleaning, counting, or mental reviewing.

 OCD is a neurological condition, not a character flaw.
 Although there’s no permanent cure, highly effective treatments—like Cognitive Behavioral Therapy (CBT) with Exposure and Response Prevention (ERP), and Schema Therapy for deeper, long-standing patterns—can help you reduce symptoms, loosen OCD’s grip, and take back your life.
+If you are looking for OCD therapy, the Laura Johnson with the Cognitive Behavior Therapy Center serves San Jose and all of California.

 Types of OCD